 Description

 Depending on the region, the current standard formula approach uses up to around 100 zones (e.g. Italy).
-This zones are based on postal codes or administrative or political border.
-While it is usual to provide exposures at CRESTA zones level in order to define a reinsurance program and for pricing purpose, It has been noted that some undertakings cannot readily map their exposure to this level of granularity, and it might be helpful if there is the option to use less zones within one region.
+These zones are based on postal codes or administrative/ political borders.
+While it is usual to provide exposures at CRESTA zones level in order to define a reinsurance program and for pricing purposes, It has been noted that some undertakings cannot readily map their exposure to this level of granularity, and it might be helpful if there is the option to use less zones within one region.

 The approach can be used when – for the peril/ region – the required efforts and costs for undertakings to map their portfolio – or parts thereof – of the undertaking to the existing risk zones are not proportionate to the nature, scale and complexity of the respective risks the undertaking is exposed to.
 If the simplification is only used for sub-portfolios for the peril/ region, there is further need for an aggregation mechanism.